foremind/Dell-Inspiron-7490-OpenCore/README.md

 System will wake up after at most 30 seconds, likely some USB problems.
 Disabling Bluetooth via the preferences panel doesn't seem to help.
 But disabling it by USBMap seems to at least stop the screen from waking up.
 I am not sure the machine is truly sleeping though as I am able to SSH into it all the time while the screen is off (machine supposely sleeping).

 I will upload my config.plist and OpenCore directories in a moment.
 I hope other 7490 owners can help me get the rest of the features working.

+Btw, installing Ubuntu is a lot easier (once the BIOS is in AHCI mode) and the system works 100%.